Age-related Macular Degeneration (AMD)

 Diagram showing parts of the eye

-The eye has often been compared to a camera, with the retina being the film which captures the image.
+The eye is often compared to a camera, with the retina being the film which captures the image.

 The macular is the centre most point of the retina, where the light comes into focus when you are looking at an object.
-If the macular area is damaged, you will probably see a blurred spot at the centre of your vision.
-This is known as macular degeneration and can cause certain tasks, such as reading, to become more difficult.
+If the macular area is damaged, most people see a blurred spot at the centre of their vision.
+This is known as macular degeneration.
+It can cause certain tasks, such as reading, to become more difficult.

 In most cases there is no known cause.
-It is more common in older people though, and is therefore referred to as Age-related Macular Degeneration.
+However, it is more common in older people, so it is called Age-related Macular Degeneration.

-It is possible for macular degeneration to be hereditary, and it can affect younger people.
+It is possible for macular degeneration to be hereditary.
+It can also affect younger people.
 This is usually known as macular dystrophy.

 There are two types of Age-related Macular Degeneration.